anoma/nspec/docs/preface.md

 In first approximation,
 we are spiraling up,
-bootstrapping from what started out as a write up of the idea of Anoma for a wider audience and a prototype implementation loosely based on ... ideas written up.
+bootstrapping from what started out as a write-up of the idea of Anoma for a wider audience and a prototype implementation loosely based on ... ideas written up.
 Less prosaic,
 we can make sense of specification as part of the whole